New Dark Matter Detectors using DNA or RNA for Nanometer Tracking

-In the paper we instead propose the use of DNA as a detector material that can provide nanometer resolution tracking.
-Figure 2 illustrates an example of a novel detector design, consisting of a thin (5-10 nanometer thick) plane of gold (Au) with strings of single stranded DNA (ssDNA) hanging down from it.
-The DNA strands are all identical in length, with an order of bases that is well known.
-The basic idea is the following: An incoming WIMP from the Halo of our Galaxy strikes one of the gold nuclei and knocks it out of the plane with $\sim$ 10 keV of energy.
-The Au nucleus moves forward into the strands of DNA, traverses thousands of these strands, and whenever it hits one, breaks the ssDNA.
-A segment of DNA falls down onto a "capture foil" below.
+The basic idea is the following: An incoming WIMP from the Halo of our Galaxy strikes one of the gold nuclei and knocks it out of the film with $\sim$ 10 keV of energy.
+The Au nucleus moves forward into the strands of NA, traverses hundreds of these strands, and whenever it hits one, breaks the ssNA.
+A segment of NA falls down onto a ``capture foil" below.
 Periodically ({\it e.g}. once an hour) the fallen segments are scooped up.
-The locations of the breaks can be identified: the strands can be copied using Polymerase Chain Reaction (PCR), thus amplifying the signal a billion fold; then DNA sequencing provides the location of the broken DNA.
-Since the DNA base units are at most $\sim$0.7 nm apart (when fully stretched), the resulting detector resolution in the z-direction is nanometer.
+The locations of the breaks can be identified: the strands can be copied using Polymerase Chain Reaction (PCR), thus amplifying the signal a billion fold; then NA sequencing provides the location of the broken NA.
+Since the NA base units are at most $\sim$0.7 nm apart (when fully stretched), the resulting detector resolution in the z-direction is nanometer.
 Thus the track of the recoiling nucleus may be obtained with nanometer accuracy.